JustMog/lockStep/README.md

 end

 function love.draw(alpha)
-    -- alpha is a number 0 - 1 representing the fraction of a timestep elapsed but not yet simulated -- it can be used to interpolate between values to smooth out movement visually at low timescales end
+    -- alpha is a number 0-1 representing the fraction of a timestep elapsed -- but not yet simulated.
+    -- it can be used to interpolate between values
+    -- to smooth out movement visually at low timescales end

 -- other callbacks: